GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   `update_source`, and `digital_filter_clock_division`
 - programmed-state convenience getter `TIM_GetProgrammedTickFrequency()`

-`TIM_GetClockState()` and `TIM_SetClockState()` own only the RCC APB1 clock
-gate for one supported Timer instance.
-They do not start/stop the counter and do not reset or rewrite Timer registers.
-These two APIs validate the Timer instance and requested state, then directly read or mutate the RCC APB1 clock enable bit; they must not require the Timer clock gate to already be enabled.
-The target contract reopens the OFF transition: gating an active/non-quiescent Timer must be rejected or exposed as an accurately named intentional pause.

 `TIM_GetOperationState()` and `TIM_SetOperationState()` own only
 `TIMx_CR1.CEN`.
 They do not enable or disable the RCC APB1 clock gate.
 Public users must enable the Timer clock gate before calling the operation-state APIs